WalletScrutiny/WalletScrutinyCom/_hardware/denisdx.openhw.diy.md

 ## Description

-### Can the private keys be created offline? - ❓
+### Can you create the private keys offline? - ❓

-> The ready-to-use device with firmware is connected to a computer or smartphone (hereinafter - the Host) via USB cable or via Bluetooth (if supported by the choosen board)
+> The ready-to-use device with firmware is connected to a computer or smartphone (hereinafter - the Host) via USB cable or via Bluetooth (if supported by the chosen board)
 >
 Host must have openHW-compatible software installed (e.g. EmerAPI KeyKeeper app).
 The device can be automatically detected or set in the program settings on the host.
 >